 Weihnachtsmarkts am Hof

 First up, after strolling down the Graben, we come to one of the most central markets in Vienna.
 Here at am Hof, you’ll find quality artisan gift stalls offering ceramics, jewelry, glassware and so much more.
 One stall even has Gustav Klimt inspired votives which were exquisite and unique to Vienna.
 Food wise, you can grab yourself a cup of Lavender Glühwein and enjoy delicious baked potatoes, waffles or gingerbread cookies!
+Though this market is small, I did enjoy it a lot and found many unique things to buy!

 When: November 17th – December 23rd, 2017